 In what is probably the most lucrative and Oscar-nominated disaster film of all time—it was nominated for 10 Academy Awards, including Best Picture—Airport ushered in the 1970s craze of “disaster” films.
 It also spawned three sequels in the 1970s, none of which were as successful or as lauded as the original.
 Airport is based on a 1968 novel of the same name by Arthur Halley and stars Dean Martin and Burt Lancaster as, respectively, an airplane pilot dealing with a bomb threat and an air-traffic controller at a Chicago airport who’s trying to keep his facility open in the midst of a brutal snowstorm.
 Burt Lancaster famously called the film a “piece of junk” despite it being the most commercially successful film of his career.

-Except for the airplane-horror angle, the only similarity this film bears to the infamous Twilight Zone episode “Terror at 20,000 Feet” is that they both star William Shatner, who has publicly called this the worst film he has ever made.
+Except for the airplane-horror angle, the only similarity this film bears to the infamous Twilight Zone episode “Nightmare at 20,000 Feet” is that they both star William Shatner, who has publicly called this the worst film he has ever made.
 The basic plot involves an invisible demon who lurks in the plane’s cargo hold and haunts the passengers; the reason the demon is there in the first place is because a wealthy couple onboard the plane are transporting a church abbey that was removed from sacred druid ground for the purposes of decorating their mansion back in the USA.
 The movie also stars TV stalwarts such as Buddy Ebsen (The Beverly Hillbillies), and Chuck Connors (The Rifleman), but Shatner gets major screen time as an alcoholic ex-priest who’s struggling with his faith.